TrueConf/TrueConf-One-Click-Web-Conference/README.md

 ## Description

-**Case:** On your website, a doctor can invite a patient to a video conference without requiring complex actions.
-In the chat, the doctor clicks the "Invite to conference" button, and a form appears for the patient to enter their name.
-With one click, a guest account and conference are created.
-The patient automatically joins the conference without any additional steps.
+**Case:** On your website, a doctor can invite a patient to a video conference without requiring any complicated steps on the patient’s side.
+In the chat, the doctor clicks **Invite to conference**, and the patient is shown a form where they enter their name.
+With a single click, a guest account and a conference are created.
+The patient is automatically connected to the conference without any additional steps.

 How it works:

-1. The doctor and patient are already authorized on the site and have unique IDs.
+1. The doctor and the patient are already authenticated in the medical services system (hereinafter — the **Website**) and each has a unique user identifier (ID) obtained at sign-in.

+    > [!TIP]
+    > In this example, the doctor already has an account on TrueConf Server, so we can use their TrueConf ID.
+In real-world scenarios where the doctor does not have an account on the server, you need to generate a TrueConf ID on the fly, as shown below in the patient example.

-1. The doctor clicks a button on the site to create a conference.
+2. While chatting with the patient on the Website, the doctor determines that an online meeting is required and clicks the button to create a conference.
+3. The Website then sends an invitation message to the chat, and the patient is presented with a connection form.
-1. The patient fills out the form, enters their name (or it is automatically retrieved from the personal area if necessary), and clicks the "Connect" button.
+4. The patient sees the form in the chat, fills it out by entering their name (or it can be auto-filled from the user account if needed), and clicks **Join**.
-1. A script on the website (or backend) via the TrueConf Server API automatically creates a guest account for the patient using their unique ID and initiates a new video conference.
+5. A script on the Website automatically uses the TrueConf Server API to create a guest account for the patient based on their unique ID and starts a new video conference.
-1. The patient instantly connects to the conference with the specified name and unique ID.
+6. The patient instantly joins the conference using the specified name and unique ID.

 Thus, this project showcases the integration of TrueConf video conferencing with any website, providing a quick and easy process for connecting participants, minimizing additional steps, and simplifying interaction for users.

 ## Preliminary Actions